dkeitaarista/EDJSFAVDPOC/inventory/MPLS_network/documentation/devices/SF_SITE_101_BL-2.md

    380 remark Wireless CAPWAP
    390 permit udp any any eq 5246 5247
    400 permit udp any eq 5246 5247 any
-   410 permit ip any any
-   420 permit ip any any
-   430 permit ip any any
-   440 permit ip any any
 ```

 ## VRF Instances